thonatt/CSL/README.md

 </table>
 </details>

-ALso since CSL must rely on a macro for structs and interface blocks, it means it can directly forward the members name (and interface block variable names).
+Also since CSL must rely on a macro for structs and interface blocks, it means it can directly forward the members name (and interface block variable names).
 Therefore there is no need for either automatic or manual naming in those cases.

+## Subroutines

+Not yet implemented.